usebedrock/bedrock/content/templates/_components/mdc-tabs/08-mdc-tabs-indicator-custom.md

 ---
-title: Full-Width Text Field and Textarea
+title: Custom Indicator colors
 ---

-A full-Width text field and textarea.
+A tab with custom indicator colors.